Siddharthss500/PudMed-Classifier/README.md

 # PudMed-Classifier

 The aim is to deploy a simple ML model (Bag-Of-Words Classifer Model) for Multi-Label Classification.
 Flask is used to build a simple REST API (to expose the API through web UI).
 Docker holds the ML model application.
 With this setup, one can invoke the ML model service using any REST client.
+Note that the application currently runs with 'LSTM' classifier model.
+This can be changed in the 'client.py' file.

 ## File structure